HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-ii.md

 ## More questions?

-Join us in [Mycroft Chat](https://chat.mycroft.ai/community/channels/mark2) or the [Community Forums](https://community.mycroft.ai/c/mark2/), we’re happy to answer any other questions you might have.
+Join us in [Chatterbox Chat](https://chat.chatterbox.ai/community/channels/mark2) or the [Community Forums](https://community.chatterbox.ai/c/mark2/), we’re happy to answer any other questions you might have.